Building new things is fun and rewarding. That's what entrepreneurs do. That's what the BRIIA team is doing.

 Les is a serial entrepreneur and leader.
 As a C-level executive, he has led startups, middle stage and public companies.
 His forte is leading businesses through the search for strategic direction, product iterations, and financing.
 His resume includes taking two companies public, lots of mergers & acquisitions, and raising capital and other financing.
 Les even took on transforming the San Francisco 49ers as that organization's COO!

-Behind his efforts to develop BRIIA is a passion for seeing entrepreneurs prosper in the "far" East Bay!
+Les is propelled by a passion for seeing entrepreneurs prosper in the "far" East Bay!
 Nothing could be more gratifying than to see this entrepreneurial ecosystem thrive.